Connect with us

 The issue of royal titles for Harry and Meghan's children traces back to the birth of their firstborn, Archie, in 2018.

-Unlike the children of Prince William and , who were granted the Princess or Prince titles by II, Archie was designated as a child of a Duke, in line with historical regulations dating back to King George V's 1917 letters patent.
+Unlike the children of and , who were granted the Princess or Prince titles by II, Archie was designated as a child of a Duke, in line with historical regulations dating back to King George V's 1917 letters patent.

 Historian Marlene Kenneg highlighted the significance of the Queen's decision not to include Harry's children in the revised letters patent, indicating that the assumption was that they would be styled as children of a Duke.